lyneca/info1903/index.md

 After creating the tables, I needed to copy the data from the `.csv` files.
 I tried the usual `COPY [table name] FROM csv WITH CSV HEADER;` command, but it complained about file permissions.
-After some reading of Postgres documentation
+After some reading of Postgres documentation (and some helpful StackOverflow articles), I found that Postgres provides the `\copy` command within the `psql` prompt.
+Fixing this bug was as simple as putting a backslash in front of `copy`, and it had the correct permissions to import.

 #### Issues
 ##### Date Formatting